 - The candidates’ personal interest to join Atelier Ludwigsburg-Paris,

 - Their international culture

 - A presentation of their motivation

 - Their aptitude to get the most out of the programme.

-Candidates are required to cover the cost of travelling to the interview.
+This interview, due to the current health situation, might take place online.
+If it takes place offline at La Fémis, candidates are required to cover the cost of travelling to the interview.

 Candidates are permitted to apply many times.
 However the final interview is permitted no more than twice.

 For the 2021-2022 programme, applications from French speaking candidates must be submitted no later than 31 May 2021 (12 pm CEST) by email to Juliette Rigalleau (email@example.com), copied to Christine Ghazarian (firstname.lastname@example.org).

 Preselected candidates will attend an interview, to take place in Paris on June 30th and July 1st.